KhairulIkmal/iot_smart_farm_web/README.md

 ---

-*Part of the AgroEzuran IoT Smart Farm system — Built for PutraHack 2026*
+*Part of the AgroEzuran IoT Smart Farm system*